atschalz/autogluon/docs/install.md

 ::::

 ::::{dropdown} Install nightly builds
 AutoGluon offers nightly builds that can be installed using the `--pre` argument.
-Nightly builds have the latest features but have not been as rigurously tested as stable releases.
+Nightly builds have the latest features but have not been as rigorously tested as stable releases.

 ```bash
 python -m pip install --pre autogluon